Automotive Direct Mail Marketing, Other Tips to Drive Shop Traffic

 18).
 Many of the suggestions on this page are good to include on a postcard to customers.
 Of you have an online scheduling system, publish the link for your customers.
 If you offer pickup and delivery, let customers know about that and also let them know how you will be sanitizing their vehicle.
 Also include any changes in business hours you may have put in place.

 Imagine your customers receiving a direct mailer with photos of all the changes in your shop to ensure their safety as well as the safety of your employees.

-Are you re-opening after being shut down?
-Automotive direct mail marketing using a postcard is a great way to let customers know you’re open for business again!
+Automotive direct mail marketing using a postcard is a great way to let customers know you’re safely open for business!

 Here’s a link to another resource for automotive direct mail lists.